 01Marketing Strategy: How Will Your Marketing Plan Support Your Business Goals?

 Before you start developing your marketing plan, you need a clear idea of what you want to accomplish.
-This is your marketing strategy, and it's directly related to your business goals and objectives.
+It is your marketing strategy, and it's directly related to your business goals and objectives.
 Your marketing strategy outlines what you want to do, and the rest of the marketing plan provides details on how to do it.

 For example, let's say one of your business goals is to expand your brick-and-mortar retail store into an e-commerce website.
 Your marketing strategy for that goal could be to introduce your products to a new national market segment.
 You would then break down your strategy even further into short- and long-term objectives while defining your specific marketing message.
 Delve into how a marketing strategy and a marketing plan work together.